nsweeting/prism/README.md

 This permits simple event-driven mechanisms to be implemented within applications.

 Prism avoids the use of processes when publishing events to subscribers.
-In that sense - handlers are all invoked in the publishing process.
+In that sense - handlers are all invoked syncronously withinin the publishing process.
 If you wish something to be done "out of band" from the publisher - you will be resposibsle for the implementation.

 ```elixir
 defmodule MyBroker do